magenta/magenta/magenta/pipelines/README.md

 # Data processing in Magenta

-A pipeline is a data processing unit that transforms input data types to output data types.
+Magenta has a lot of different models which require different types of inputs.
+Some models train on melodies, some on raw audio or midi data.
+Being able to convert easily between these different data types is essential.
+We define a `Pipeline` which is a data processing module that transforms input data types to output data types.
+By connecting pipelines together, new data pipelines can be quickly built for new models.

 Files:

-* [pipeline.py](https://github.com/tensorflow/magenta/blob/master/magenta/pipelines/pipeline.py) defines the Pipeline abstract class and utility functions for running a Pipeline instance.
+* [pipeline.py](https://github.com/tensorflow/magenta/blob/master/magenta/pipelines/pipeline.py) defines the `Pipeline` abstract class and utility functions for running a `Pipeline` instance.
-* [pipelines_common.py](https://github.com/tensorflow/magenta/blob/master/magenta/pipelines/pipelines_common.py) contains some Pipeline implementations that convert to common data types, like QuantizedSequence and MonophonicMelody.
+* [pipelines_common.py](https://github.com/tensorflow/magenta/blob/master/magenta/pipelines/pipelines_common.py) contains some `Pipeline` implementations that convert to common data types, like `QuantizedSequence` and `MonophonicMelody`.
+* [dag_pipeline.py](https://github.com/tensorflow/magenta/blob/master/magenta/pipelines/dag_pipeline.py) defines a `Pipeline` which connects arbitrary pipelines together inside it.
+These `Pipelines` can be connected into any directed acyclic graph (DAG).
+* [statistics.py](https://github.com/tensorflow/magenta/blob/master/magenta/pipelines/statistics.py) defines the `Statistic` abstract class and implementations.
+Statistics are useful for reporting about data processing.

+## Pipeline

 All pipelines implement the abstract class Pipeline.
 Each Pipeline defines what its input and output look like.
 A pipeline can take as input a single object or dictionary mapping names to inputs.
 The output is given as a list of objects or a dictionary mapping names to lists of outputs.
 This allows the pipeline to output multiple items from a single input.

 Pipeline has two methods:

-* [transform(input_object)](https://github.com/tensorflow/magenta/blob/master/magenta/pipelines/pipeline.py#L81) converts a single input to one or many outputs.
+* `transform(input_object)` converts a single input to one or many outputs.
-* [get_stats()](https://github.com/tensorflow/magenta/blob/master/magenta/pipelines/pipeline.py#L96) returns statistics about each call to transform.
+* `get_stats()` returns statistics (see `Statistic` objects below) about each call to transform.

 And three important properties:

-* [input_type] is the type signature that the pipeline expects for its inputs.
+* `input_type` is the type signature that the pipeline expects for its inputs.
-* [output_type] is the type signature of the pipeline's outputs.
+* `output_type` is the type signature of the pipeline's outputs.
-* [name] is a unique string name of the pipeline.
+* `name` is a unique string name of the pipeline.

 For example,